ammarhakim/ammar-simjournal/je/je33/je33-buneman.rst

   frequency for various values of mass ratios: red :math:`m_i/m_e = 25`, black :math:`m_i/m_e = 200` and magenta :math:`m_i/m_e =
   1836.2`.
-Consistent with the previous figures, purely oscillatory modes exist beyond a critical wave-number.
+Consistent with the previous figures, purely oscillatory modes exist beyond a critical oscillation frequency.

 As seen in the above plots, the maximum growth of the instability occurs approximately at resonance :math:`kV_0 = \omega_{pe}`.
 In this